 Concealed Carry Reciprocity is an agreement designed to allow certain states concealed carry permits to be used in other states and visa versa, to prevent gun owners from needing multiple permits.
-But you must pay close attention to the concealed carry reciprocity map below to which states allow concealed carry reciprocity and from which states they allow.
+But you must pay close attention to the concealed carry permit reciprocity maps below to which states allow concealed carry reciprocity and from which states they allow it.

 Safety has become an issue for United States residents as acts of gun violence have continued to increase over the years.
 People want to take their safety into their own hands, for which they wish to carry their weapons.
 Gun training has now become common as people want to learn how to use weapons to protect themselves.

 Each state has its laws about the legality of carrying weapons by individuals.
 Some states have allowed open carry, which means that an individual can carry a firearm out in the open.
 To be able to open carry, the person must meet the requirements set by the specific state.
 Please consult our cwp reciprocity map.